Mokkapps/website/src/content/posts/2020/2020-05-29___property-based-testing-with-type-script/index.md

 });
 ```

-The test looks similar to the our first TypeScript test but we now have a more complex JavaScript object which we want to generate using `fc.record:
+The test looks similar to the our first TypeScript test but we now have a more complex JavaScript object which we want to generate using `fc.record`:

 ```ts
 const UserArbitrary = fc.record({